dbt-labs/corp/handbook/benefits.md

 #### 1. UNUM EAP

-UNUM’s EAP services are eligible for all employees **globally.** [UNUM](https://app.strivebenefits.com/dbt/eap?country=us) is also our life and disability provider.
+UNUM’s EAP call services are eligible for all employees **globally.** [UNUM](https://app.strivebenefits.com/dbt/eap?country=us) is also our life and disability provider.
+In person visits / local support is not currently provided outside the United States.

-Benefits include:
+US - EAP Benefits include:
 - Three face‐to‐face visits with a local counselor to help address personal concerns.
 - Unlimited and confidential phone/online support
 - Access to information and referrals for work/life resources including child care, elder care, legal questions, financial services, relocation support, and more.